oscerd/kamelet-samples/README.md

 - Simulation source to Log with replace field action
 - Simulation source to Log with predicate filter action
 - Simulation source to Log with Mustache template action
+- Simulation source to Log with Json Schema Validator action
 - Simulation source to AWS S3
 - Simulation source to MongoDB
 - Time-based HTTP Invocation invocation to Log